Map Your Sensory Sensitivity — Free 15-Question Profile

 Sensory processing differences are a core diagnostic criterion for autism (DSM-5), but they exist in everyone on a spectrum.
 This test is useful for anyone curious about how they process sensory input — not just neurodivergent individuals.

-Dunn's Model maps sensory processing on two axes: neurological threshold (how much input you need before noticing) and behavioural response (passive vs. active).
+The profile maps sensory processing on two axes: neurological threshold (how much input you need before noticing) and behavioural response (passive vs. active).
 This creates 4 quadrants: Low Registration (high threshold + passive), Sensation Seeking (high threshold + active), Sensory Sensitivity (low threshold + passive), Sensation Avoiding (low threshold + active).
+It is grounded in established sensory processing research.

 Can my sensory profile change?▼